larssandell/gamehub/README.md

 ## Description

-For this school project i was tasked to design and create a homepage for GameHub a site for buying and selling games.
+For this school project I was tasked to design and create a homepage for GameHub a site for buying and selling games.
 Using only CSS and HTML.
-And deployd with Netlify
+And deployed with Netlify

 ### Pages that it includes: